KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 ## Q & A

 - Q: Why should I use PowerShell Core vs. regular?
-    - PSCore feature set is smaller b/c .NET Core is newer
+    - [NO LONGER TRUE!] - PSCore feature set is smaller b/c .NET Core is newer
     - Run PS-based automation in other OSs
     - .NET Core generally faster than .NET Framework
     - PowerShell core is open source; see the guts
-    - NOTE: can't use ISE in PSCore...use VSCode insteads
+    - NOTE: can't use ISE in PSCore...use VSCode instead

 - Q: Why should I use Visual Studio Code vs the ISE?
     - VS Code
         - Is much nicer for managing projects/workspaces
         - More customizable than the ISE (e.g. default terminals for PS or PSCore)
         - Debugging experience was prettier
-        - However, integrated PS terminal was not as nice; quirks of text input, autocomplete not as nice; no colors
+        - NOW NO REASON NOT TO USE IT
     - ISE
         - Already installed everywhere
         - Decent debugging experience